Category: Commodities

 At the start of DST, clocks are set forward by one hour on the 2nd Sunday in March and at the end of DST, clocks are set back by 1 hour on the first Sunday in November, which is also known as ‘falling back’.
 During daylight saving time (DST), time zones include daylight in their names, for example, Eastern Daylight Time (EDT) instead of Eastern Standard Time EST.

 In spring, usually starting on the second Sunday of March, the US moves the clock forward by 1 hour for daylight saving time (DST).
 This creates a one-hour time difference between the US and India.
-Commodity trading in India, especially on platforms like MCX, aligns with the trading hours of global benchmarks like NYMEX.
+Commodity trading Plateform in India, especially on platforms like MCX, aligns with the trading hours of global benchmarks like NYMEX.
 To keep trading in sync, India adjusts its trading end time.

 This synchronization gives Indian traders access to the latest price trends and market movements until the end of the major global commodity market.